How much will it cost to see Cindy? What are the fees?

 If the answer to these questions is no but you are interested, have a think what next step you might be able to take to answer yes.

 When might the clinic not be a good fit for me?

-Those who are pregnant should best wait until after birth to visit Dr Cindy de Villiers, as she is unable to institute the full program during pregnancy.
+Those who are pregnant should best wait until after birth to visit Cindy, as she is unable to institute the full program during pregnancy.